nealjmc/GameProgramming-KingdomHearts/README.md

 # GameProgramming-KingdomHearts

 ## What I learned
-- I respect anyone that does adobe flash as trying to make verything work together was painful haha
+- I respect anyone that does adobe flash as trying to make everything work together was painful haha
 - sprites are useful when making animations
 - event listners